 Flamingos live in wetlands, like the Camargue, that are threatened by industrial, agricultural and tourist development.
 They are a flagship species in the struggle for the conservation of these rich and unique ecosystems.

 Greater Flamingos are relatively numerous in the Mediterranean, but their fragile breeding grounds are few and far between.
 The Camargue is one of only eight locations in Europe and the only one in France.
-The Flamingo ’ s existence is thus threatened.
-Furthermore, the bird remains something of an enigma to biologists and questions remain to be answered about their choice of breeding ground and how long they live – ours are both nine years of age, whilst some individuals have been seen more than 300 times over a 30-year period!
+The Flamingo’s existence is thus threatened.
+Furthermore, the bird remains something of an enigma to biologists and questions remain to be answered about their choice of breeding ground and how long they live – ours are both fifteen years of age, whilst some individuals have been seen more than 300 times over a 30-year period!